alonsoalvarezp/alonsoalvarezp.github.io/content/projects.md

 ---

-## CM-INSLUSIVA: Towards the consolidation of inclusive cities, a challenge for Madrid
+## CM-INCLUSIVA: Towards the consolidation of inclusive cities, a challenge for Madrid

 Grant number: H2019/HUM5744\
 Funding entity:  Madrid Education, Science and Universities Office\